Do you wish you could get an alert every time a specific person tweets?

 Get Twitter alerts set up right now, easily

-To begin receiving email alerts on your most important keywords and users head to https://twilert.com and start your free trial.
+To begin receiving email alerts on your most important keywords and users head to https://twilert.com and get 20 free alerts for your first month.